Incanus3/notes/Pocitace/jujutsu.md

 	- `-A <rev>` create the change after `<rev>`
 	- can take one or more parent rev-sets
 		- if the parent already has a child, this will create a branching
+	- when more than one parent is specified, it creates a merge change
 - `jj describe`- describes a change, by default opens editor to write the message
 	- `-m "message"` set the message directly
 - `jj edit <rev>` - switch (move `@`) to `<rev>` to continue editing it